joaomanojr/wormvars/README.md

 # How to use it on your system:

-  Basically you will need to build and satisfy dependencies for sources under **wormvars** directory.
+  Basically you will need to build and satisfy dependencies for sources under **wormvars** directory, check **include** directory also.
+It will be needed to poll fs_thread() (fs_thread(0) to be precise) from your code main loop allowing it to do its relocation using flash_ready() as semaphore-like barrier to FLASH device access.

   Take a look into FLASH definitions at wormvars.c, it current runs on a 8 4k sized sector pool with a minimum of 2 blank sectors available at anytime: